- Partnering with industry in implementing green-building technologies

 Visit the Green Building Technology Lab and Demonstration Centre virtually!

 If you would like an in-person tour, please send a request to firstname.lastname@example.org.

 Integrated Solar and Rainwater Harvesting Labs

-Used primarily for research, training and demonstration, the Solar Lab is home to industry-leading technology in solar energy generation, storage and use.
+Used primarily for research, training, and demonstration, the Solar Lab is home to industry-leading solar energy generation, storage, and use technology.

 Powering the future of building-integrated renewables